simeononsecurity/simeononsecurity.ch/content/articles/mullvad-vs-protonvpn/index.en.md

 ## **Server Network**

 While [**Mullvad VPN**](https://mullvad.net/) might possess a smaller server network in comparison to certain rivals, its distribution across multiple countries is strategic.
-This approach ensures optimal **connection speeds** and empowers users to efficiently bypass **geo-restrictions**.
+This approach ensures optimal **connection speeds** and helps users to efficiently bypass **geo-restrictions**.
 This emphasis on **quality** over quantity underscores **Mullvad's** dedication to providing secure and dependable servers.

 On the opposite end, [**ProtonVPN**](https://protonvpn.com/) flaunts an expansive server network spanning the globe.
-This extensive reach empowers users to unlock content from diverse regions while benefiting from the dual advantages of **encryption** and **anonymity**.
+This extensive reach helps users to unlock content from diverse regions while benefiting from the dual advantages of **encryption** and **anonymity**.

 ______

 ## **Performance and Speed**

-In **performance**, both [**Mullvad VPN**](https://mullvad.net/) and [**ProtonVPN**](https://protonvpn.com/) are committed to delivering seamless browsing experiences.
+In **performance**, both [**Mullvad VPN**](https://mullvad.net/) and [**ProtonVPN**](https://protonvpn.com/) are committed to delivering smooth browsing experiences.
 However, actual speed can fluctuate based on factors such as server location, users' internet connections, and chosen protocols.
 Generally, [**Mullvad VPN**](https://mullvad.net/) benefits from its smaller server network, which often translates to slightly faster speeds due to reduced congestion.

 [**ProtonVPN**](https://protonvpn.com/) boasts a more expansive server network, potentially leading to more consistent overall speeds.
 Yet, some servers may encounter elevated traffic loads.
 For users seeking the perfect blend of speed and security, testing different servers is recommended.